ipavlic/apex-fp/README.md

     );
     List<Account> matchingAccounts = Filter.match(prototype).apply(accounts);

-Using the object matching filter can easier to read when there are multiple equality criteria then an equivalent field matching filter:
+Using the object matching filter can easier to read then an equivalent field matching filter when there are multiple equality criteria:

     List<Account> matchingAccounts = Filter.field(Account.Name).equals('Test').also(Account.AnnualRevenue).equals('50000000').also(Account.Description).equals('Test description').apply(accounts);